 Magento is the second-best eCommerce platform for SEO, according to a ranking based on the key SEO ranking variables, with BigCommerce coming in fifth.
 Magento is the clear winner in this study’s SEO capabilities evaluation due to its huge set of marketing tools.

 The mentioned features above are basic.
 Check out the full Magento Commerce features list.

 Each of these systems will provide you with a lot more than just basic eCommerce capability.
 Instead, especially if you offer B2B or B2C, merchants should concentrate on their specific company demands.
 You’ll want to be sure that the platform you choose provides the specific features you require.

 Apps and Extensions

 Both Magento and BigCommerce have powerful functionality out of the box and can be readily integrated with a variety of extensions and third-party solutions.
 On the Magento marketplace, there are over 3900 extensions that integrate easily with the Magento backend.
 The BigCommerce app marketplace is smaller in comparison to Magento’s marketplace, with almost 1000 extensions.

 Perhaps the most significant distinction is that BigCommerce automatically installs its apps on your store as soon as you download them, and they handle all subsequent upgrades and fixes for you.
-Magento has a more complex installation process, and you’ll be responsible for maintaining and upgrading your own extensions as needed.
+Magento compare to Bigcommerce has a more complex installation process, and you’ll be responsible for maintaining and upgrading your own extensions as needed.
 However, if you require a specific solution, the platform allows you to create and install your own custom extensions.
 BigCommerce has a more limited yet user-friendly method, whilst Magento requires more responsibility in exchange for that extra optimization.